JaneJeon/bazaar-backend/docs/api.md

 ### <a name="wsccnac"></a> ws `/commissions/:commissionId/negotiations/:artistId/chats`
 This *websocket* endpoint is used to communicate live with the other party - creating chat messages and receiving *live* updates should be done through this socket.

+### <a name="getccuu"></a> GET `/commissions/:commissionId/updates/:updateNum`
+This route allows both the artist and the buyer to access the update.
+If the artist submitted early and the buyer is trying to view the update `pictures` before the deadline, the artist will be paid early (this process may take some time, but it's all contained in one request so the end user just has to wait a while), and *then* the buyer will be allowed to view the update.

+If the artist did not submit the in-progress update `pictures`, the buyer can view it anytime (we're only ensuring that the artist gets paid when the buyer views the `pictures`).

 ### <a name="postcu"></a> POST `/commissions/:commissionId/updates`
 This post method should be used to send the payment for a commission.
 By doing so, it begins the commission process on the backend.
 For a buyer to use this method, they must first be a valid stripe customer, which requires calling `/stripe/customers`.
 The user must be logged, and the user must send over a cookie in order to use this route.
 This route cannot not be called by the artist, otherwise it will return a 403 error.